 The HaES project team had outlined the project, the technologies due to be installed and where the interventions were to be delivered to key strategic stakeholders.

 These groups included Electricity North West (ENWL), the District Network Operator (DNO) for the North West and local Planning Authorities.

 Regardless, as the project progressed, a number of challenges were identified with both planning authorities and the DNO.

 The planning authorities involved in this project have had requirements regarding noise levels from ASHP units which has caused issues for installations on ‘multi-occupancy’ buildings that required planning permission.
-Although the sound levels from ASHP units was comparable to the noise levels from the communal gas boiler flues that were being replaced, the specifics around acceptable sound levels from heat pumps meant that planning was refused without costly mitigation measures being installed that took a long time to develop.
+Although the sound levels from ASHP units were comparable to the noise levels from the communal gas boiler flues that were being replaced, the specifics around acceptable sound levels from heat pumps meant that planning was refused without costly mitigation measures being installed that took a long time to develop.

 Ensuring that all stakeholders are fully aware of what it is you’re trying to achieve, and likewise understanding yourself all the intricacies and issues that stakeholders need to consider is essential to avoid cost and time overruns.

 Tenants or householders are also a critical stakeholder group to engage with.
-Thankfully, project social landlord Delivery Partners have well developed and proven tenant engagement processes to maximise resident uptake in their schemes.
-The tried and tested approaches were coupled with bespoke literature and information that was developed in partnership with installation contractors, the project wide product suppliers and other project partners.
+Thankfully, project social landlord Delivery Partners have well-developed and proven tenant engagement processes to maximise resident uptake in their schemes.
+The tried and tested approaches were coupled with bespoke literature and information that was developed in partnership with installation contractors, the project-wide product suppliers and other project partners.

 As such, resident engagement was not a challenge shown by the ‘refusal rate’ of less than 2% for GSHP installations on one aspect of the project involving 210 dwellings.